Fill your College Details

 Disadvantages of Software Myths

-Believing in myths of software engineering can harm projects in many ways that extend beyond technical aspects.
-These misconceptions influence decision-making, resource allocation, and team dynamics.
-Here are some of the major drawbacks of falling target to Software Myths in Software Engineering:
+The belief in myths of Software Engineering can damage projects in many ways that go beyond just the technology narrative.
+The belief shapes decision-making, distribution of resources, and the effect on team dynamics.
+The following are some of the more notable cons of defaulting to Software Myths in Software Engineering:

 1. Unrealistic Expectations